OnapleRPG/Itemizer/README.md

 ### Affix

-Affix are modifiers who can be applied to item.
-They are pre-registered in pools (not items pools :wink:).
+Affix are modifiers who can be applied to items.
+They are pre-registered in pools (different from the pools used for items).
+They are stored in the `affix.conf` file as an HOCON file.
-The root is `affixes`, it contains a list of affix groups. a group is categorized by is `group` name : it's a schematic name only used for configuration like damage, speed, balanced, only_negative, etc...
+The root is `affixes`, it contains a list of affix groups.

+ A group is categorized by its `group` name. it's a schematic name only used for configuration like damage, speed, balanced, only_negative, etc...
+It will be used to attach a group to an item.

  And then the multiples `tiers` of each affix.
  A tier is like a power level. `__class__` is the implementation of the affix, you can use your own (leave it as is if you don't know what that mean).

- You can set a `prefix` and `suffix` who modify the name item.
-Don't leave space before and after, these arguments they will be set afterward.
+ You can set a `prefix` and `suffix` which modify the name item.
+Don't leave space before and after, these arguments will be set afterward.
- The `probability` is the chance to chose this tiers more than another. the less it is, the less chance you have to get this tier.
-Be careful to stay under the probability of one otherwise the tiers higher than one will never get picked.
+ The `probability` is the chance to choose this tiers more than another. the smaller it is, the less chance you have to get this tier.
+Be careful to stay under the probability of one otherwise the tier which total probability exceeds 1 will never get picked.

- And then : the **attributes**, `attributes` are the modifiers of the data who change the item statistics, you have 4 properties , `name`, `slot`, `amount` and `operation`. value are the same than vanilla.
+ And then : the **attributes**, `attributes` are the modifiers of the data who change the item statistics. you have 4 properties , `name`, `slot`, `amount` and `operation`. value are the same than vanilla.
 If you want more details about *AttributeModifiers* check the Minecraft [wiki](https://minecraft.gamepedia.com/Attribute)